-Do not use metal screwdrivers or any other metal tool!
-They may scratch the O-ring groove and render the endcap useless.

-- 1. Use the plastic O-ring removal tool (included in the support kit) to remove the old O-ring from its groove.
-The Oring may need to stretch quite a bit as it is pushed off.
+- • - Do not use metal screwdrivers or any other metal tool!
+They may scratch the O-ring groove and render the end-cap useless. - 1.
+Use the plastic O-ring removal tool (included in the support kit) to remove the old O-ring from its groove.
+The O-ring may need to stretch quite a bit as it is pushed off.
 This requires some effort, but can be done by hand. - 2.
 Clean the groove thoroughly with a soft, lint-free cloth and compressed air, if necessary. - 3.
 Select a new O-ring and inspect it for damage. - 4.
 Lubricate with a very light film of silicone compound (included in the support kit). - 5.
-Install the main O-ring by pushing it into place and popping it into its groove. - 6.
-Install the backup O-ring, making sure the concave side is facing the main O-ring. - 7.
-Once in place, inspect the O-rings once more for scratches and debris, and wipe away any silicone compound deposited on the end-cap. - 8.
+Install the new O-ring by pushing it into place and popping it into its groove. - 6.
+Once in place, inspect it once more for scratches and debris, and wipe away any silicone compound deposited on the end-cap. - 7.
 Close the instrument.